chhantyal/PrayForNepal/README.md

 World Food Programme       | [Help Earthquake survivors in Nepal](https://give.wfp.org/5279/?step=country) Samaritan's Purse          | [Nepal Earthquake Response](http://www.samaritanspurse.org/article/deadly-earthquake-in-nepal/)

-Please note, Nepal Red Cross donation page is not working properly.
+Please note: Nepal Red Cross donation page is not working properly.
 If you donate to [International Federation of Red Cross](https://www.ifrc.org/en/news-and-media/news-stories/asia-pacific/nepal/earthquake-in-nepal-68486/), funds will go to Nepal Red Cross.

 If you know any other organizations which are not included on this list, please let us know [here](https://github.com/chhantyal/PrayForNepal/issues/1)